smnookin/smnookin.github.io/_posts/2015-10-05-biking-across-america-a-geographical-and-introspective-adventure.md

 “I think everyone should have the opportunity to learn by doing,” M.I.T. sophomore Drew Bent said, capturing the gist of the team’s motivations for pursuing such an ambitious journey.

 The group, which was founded last year, embarked on a mission to teach students across the nation science and engineering subjects, with a twist.
 The group implemented a creative, workshop-centric, curriculum that they hoped would enable students to take more ownership of their learning, in an effort to modify the traditional classroom setting and reach students in a variety of communities.
-The team is dedicated to “revealing the exploratory and boundless nature of learning to students across the US,” Bent said.
+The team is dedicated to revealing the exploratory and boundless nature of learning to students across the US.
 Their mission stems from the simple idea that learning often occurs through semi-random pursuits such as self-directed projects into fields that genuinely interest people, and primarily outside of a classroom.

 Spokes members structured their teaching sessions around what they called “learning festivals.”
 These workshops entailed teaching hands-on, project-based classes.
 A dozen schools, libraries, and camps across America hosted the team over the course of the summer, directly reaching out to students in the local communities to gather interest.